cisasteelersfan/quantum_gateway/README.md

 ## Usage

-Please note as of the Firmware version 02.02.00.13 and UI version v1.0.388 https is the only way to get to the admin console.
+Please note for G1100 devices: as of the Firmware version 02.02.00.13 and UI version v1.0.388 https is the only way to get to the admin console.
 This is using a self signed cert as well.
 The code now defaults to https and ignores the self signed cert warning.

 ```python
 # Import